ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 Query OK, 1 row affected (0.00 sec)
 ```

-Grant the materia user access to the materia database.
+Grant the Materia user access to the materia database.

 ```shell
 mysql> grant all privileges on materia.* to 'materia';